dinuta/jinja2docker/README.md

 }
 ```

-### Example result
+## Example result
 ```json
 Os: Linux
 Flavour: CentOS

 Path: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```
-### Built-in filters
+## Built-in filters
 yaml

 Example {{yourYamlVariableHere | yaml | safe }}

-### Additional flexibility & base image inheritance
+## Additional flexibility & base image inheritance
-- !
-Verify the Dockerfile in order to check the python packages installed inside.
+-  !Verify the Dockerfile in order to check the python packages installed inside.
 -  Override the ```render.py``` file (you must use this file name) in /home/dev/bin/ in order to execute your own logic.
 -  If no support exists in the current image use this as base image and add your python packages using pip commands.

-### Limitations
+## Limitations
 -  big chunks of yaml data can't be pasted into the jinja2 template files.
 Currently no yaml filter exists in jinja2.
  Custom yaml filter was implemented and 2 variants were tested:
 ```yaml.dump(value, sys.stdout, Dumper=yaml.RoundTripDumper, indent=4)``` tested, keeps indentations but does not glue yaml chunk where needed)
 ```yaml.dump(value, Dumper=yaml.RoundTripDumper, indent=4)```  this is the current implementation, but does not keep indentations for large chunks of yaml)